PROVEN RESULTS IN nmCRPC

 Men with nmCRPC who added NUBEQA to hormone therapy had a 31% lower risk of dying than men in the placebo group.

-At the time of analysis, 15% (148 out of 955) of patients in the NUBEQA with ADT group died compared to 19% (106 out of 554) of patients in the placebo plus ADT group.
+At the time of analysis, 15% (148 out of 955) of men taking NUBEQA + hormone therapy were no longer living compared to 19% (106 out of 554) of men taking hormone therapy alone.

 In the same study, NUBEQA delayed pain progression§